 His work so far has proven that an industry model which uses derivatives to predict exchange rate fluctuations is flawed.
-He now hopes to generate a new formula that can predict the magnitude and direction of these changes successfully.
+He now hopes to generate a new formula that can successfully predict the magnitude and direction of these changes.

 It’s a project of great promise.
-But when he returned to study a few years ago, a significant challenge was getting to grips with the technicalities of the language and theory.
+But when he returned to study a few years ago, his biggest challenge was getting to grips with the technicalities of the language and theory.